-I recommend taking out everything and cleaning all the shelves.
+I recommend taking out everything and cleaning all the shelves and drawers.
 Check the expiration date on the condiments and sauces while you are cleaning.

 Not only will your fridge look better, but you will also probably find some old Tupperware you thought you lost.